 If you notice any of these symptoms in your dog, call the vet right away.
 This may be an emergency.

-At the vet’s, they will run some lab work to check your dog’s white blood cell count.
-They’ll also check his blood for other signs that can indicate pancreatitis.
-It may also be necessary to run x-rays or other imaging tests to see if the pancreas is inflamed.
+At the vet’s, they will run some lab work to check your dog’s underlying organ function and enzymes called Amylase and Lipase that can be elevated with pancreatitis.
+They may also do further blood tests that test specifically for pancreatitis.
+It may also be necessary to perform an ultrasound to see if the pancreas is inflamed.

 The key to a dog’s survival is getting him treatment as soon as possible.
 If left untreated, pancreatitis can cause death.
 So, be sure to get your canine companion to the vet ASAP!